 3. The domain should pass the “Phone Test”.

 This is the most basic requirement for choosing a domain name.
 If a domain doesn’t pass the phone test, I would think twice before building a blog or a brand around it.

-Whenever I invest money in domain names, I make sure that it passes the phone test.
-Even if the domain name is 3 words, it’s OK, but it must this test.
+Whenever I invest money in domain names, I make sure that they pass the phone test.
+Even if the domain name is 3 words, it’s OK, but it must pass this test.

-Where to Register and Hold Your Domain Names?
+Where To Register and Hold Your Domain Names

-If you have found a .com name available for registration, you can register that name in GoDaddy or NameCheap.
+If you have found a .com name available for registration, you can register that name in GoDaddy or Namecheap.
 The price for the first year of registration in these registrars is extremely cheap – mostly around $2-$12.